Updated: Apr 12

 · Build knowledge

 Build children’s knowledge of the area being researched so they can fully participate in the consultation.
-We know that as adults we need to be informed in order to be active citizens and participants in democracy, it is no different for children.
+We know as adults we need to be informed in order to be active citizens and participants in democracy, it is no different for children.
 For children to exercise their agency as deeply as possible, they need to be knowledgeable.
 It is important to make information accessible in age appropriate ways.

 · Revisit ideas